-We quickly realized that this was because we didn’t have the counter to guide us, act as a support for the tile, while also keeping the tile level with the rest of the backsplash.
+We quickly realized that this was because we didn’t have the counter to guide us while also keeping the tile level with the rest of the backsplash.
 To align the tiles once again, we nailed in a temporary piece of wood behind the oven to act as a temporary countertop guide.

 The next day, when the tile was dry, we detached the piece of wood from the wall and were left with a line of level tile. <– Genius problem solving skills dad!

 Remember when I said tile is a hot mess?
 Grout is worse!
 This plastic helped protect our counters from the “heavy stuff”, but I would also recommend lots and lots of painter’s tape.
 Put it on outlets, covering cabinets, anywhere possible to help contain the mess.